 Avoid Distracted Driving

 One of the main reasons why people text and drive or use their phones while behind the wheel is because they overestimate their ability to multitask.
 No matter how experienced or safe a person thinks he or she is, it is always dangerous to engage in distracting behaviors while operating a motor vehicle.
 Every driver is responsible for the choices he or she makes while behind the wheel.
+Even engaging in inattentive driving can lead to an accident.

 Some ways that people can avoid distracted driving include the following: